vitorva/Project_ChatGPT/README.md

 # Workout generator with OpenAI API

-This is a workout generator app used in the OpenAI API [quickstart tutorial](https://platform.openai.com/docs/quickstart).
+This is a workout generator app using the [OpenAI API](https://platform.openai.com/docs).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.

 ![Text box that says generate a workout plan with an icon of a sport dumbbell](images/dumbbell.PNG)

+Find the project online at [http://46.101.222.19:3001](http://46.101.222.19:3001).

+Or follow the instructions below to get set up.

 ## Setup